 Each instrument has unique needs and tendencies that benefit greatly from individual instruction.
 There is no substitute for taking lessons with an individual who performs and specializes on your instrument!
 We are proud to partner with some of the finest musicians who help our students grow musically at any level.
-To begin private lessons with one of our teachers, you can contact them directly (information below).
-You can also contact Ms. Robertson and she will help you get connected with the right teacher for you!
+To begin private lessons with one of our teachers, you can contact them directly (information below) or contact Ms. Robertson.

 Alison Baker, firstname.lastname@example.org

 Jordan Dale, firstname.lastname@example.org